Kreesh quests for love among the most dangerous, beautiful-faerie race her people know....

 His eyes and mouth opened wide.
 "Yes, exactly right.
 Excellent term.
 And don't mind your speech.
 I'm even worse in urgan tongue—I get my point across as long as it's 'ta mek medkek.'"

 "Ha mek medkek," she corrected.
+I will heat you up until you are ready to be forged; a favored greeting for enemy and friend alike.
 Despite the ridiculous, cave-urgan accent, the surprise of being threatened by this little man delighted her.
-She wanted to drag him to bed, to let him try to beat her into retreat!
+She wanted to drag him to bed, to let him try to beat her into shape!
 She would never shy away from him.
 She looked at him, to see if he meant what he had said.

 He smiled sly, with a cocky tilt of the head.